Timoji/cse15l-lab-reports/week1LabReport.md

 ### Step 3: Testing Out Commands. <br/>
 With remote access to the server, there are several commands that can be used. <br/>
 For example, there are commands such as ls, cat, cs, and cd. <br/>
-ls lists the files in the current directory. cd changes the current directory. cat views and prints thecontents of the file currently selected. <br/>
+ls lists the files in the current directory; cd changes the current directory; cat views and prints thecontents of the file currently selected. <br/>
 Here is an example of some of the commands: <br/>
 ![SC of Commands](https://user-images.githubusercontent.com/114313685/193163605-65c80d87-a868-4733-9882-d6c1109ef03c.PNG)